Team-HeadQuarter/APT_Analysis/Unknown/xz-utils_backdoor/openwall.md

 sys	0m0.006s
 ```

-openssh does not directly use liblzma.
+`openssh` does not directly use `liblzma`.
-However debian and several other distributions patch openssh to support systemd notification, and libsystemd does depend on lzma.
+However debian and several other distributions patch `openssh` to support `systemd` notification, and `libsystemd` does depend on `lzma`.

-Initially starting `sshd` outside of systemd did not show the slowdown, despite the backdoor briefly getting invoked.
+Initially starting `sshd` outside of `systemd` did not show the slowdown, despite the backdoor briefly getting invoked.
 This appears to be part of some countermeasures to make analysis harder.

 Observed requirements for the exploit:
-a) TERM environment variable is not set
+a) `TERM` environment variable is not set
 b) `argv[0]` needs to be `/usr/sbin/sshd`
 c) `LD_DEBUG`, `LD_PROFILE` are not set
 d) `LANG` needs to be set